benelson/GJ876/README.rst

 GJ876
 ========

 This is a repository for posterior samples of the Gliese 876 planetary system.
-Methodological and science details can be found at [this arXiv link](http://arxiv.org/abs/1504.07995).
+Methodological and science details can be found at `this arXiv link <http://arxiv.org/abs/1504.07995>`_.

 How to read these files